Bumps on the Back of Your Tongue: Causes and When to Worry

 Traumatic fibroma is a smooth, pink growth on the tongue or mouth.
 It’s often caused by chronic irritation due to:

-• Cheek or lip biting
+- Cheek or lip biting

-• Rubbing from a rough tooth
+- Rubbing from a rough tooth

-• Dentures or other dental prostheses.
+- Dentures or other dental prostheses

-12. Syphilis
+11. Syphilis

-14. Oral Herpes
+12. Oral Herpes

 The herpes simplex virus causes oral herpes and is highly contagious.
 The virus can cause bumps or blisters on the lips, tongue, and mouth.

-Most causes of inflamed tongue bumps resolve on their own.
-However, you should seek medical attention if you experience any of the following:
+Keep an eye on the tongue bumps’ size, color, and how they spread.
+Most causes resolve on their own, but you should seek medical attention if you experience any of the following:

-• Fever
+- Fever

-• Symptoms lasting longer than one week
+- Symptoms lasting longer than one week

-• Rapidly growing, spreading, or bleeding bumps
+- Rapidly growing, spreading, or bleeding bumps

-• Bumps keep returning after healing
+- Bumps that keep returning after healing

-• Inability to eat or drink
+- Inability to eat or drink

 Symptoms That Accompany Tongue Bumps